chrisjwindisch/email-avail/README.md

 6.1 /home for displaying default calendar's first 3 weeks if user is logged in 6.5 preloading logic for +3 weeks of events
 7. Change calendar drop down
+8. Put on CDN and optimize cache settings so its instantaneous to load, otherwise it'd be faster to type
 ## web-app-bootstrap
 - /frontend
   - react